 Let us not be desirous of vain glory, provoking one another, envying one another."
 (Galatians 5:16-26)

 Welcome to back to our series on defeating our human nature.

 Part one of this series went into some detail defining human nature, explaining why we carry it in our flesh.
 We explained that man inherited sin, that we were born with it in our bodies, specifically in our blood.
 Nothing has removed that ailment of sin that condemns us to hell, but one act of love has made it possible to declare it forgiven.
 That act of love is the finished work of Jesus Christ.
 Now any believing sinner can call on Jesus so that He will be Savior to every person that trusts Him and follows Him.

-Works of the flesh are insidious, and are fully known to the person committing the sin.
+Works of the flesh are insidious and are fully known to the person committing the sin.
 The insidiousness is in the danger and reckless nature of the sin that is slowly stealing life from the one working it.
-Works of the flesh are clung to and babied, like each was an organ or a limb, something absolutely necessary to life.
-Though it may feel as if the lust is a living part of them, it is are not.
+Works of the flesh are clung to and babied like each was an organ or a limb, something absolutely necessary to live.
+Though it may feel as if the lust is a necessary and even a living part of them, it is are not.
 Lusts are added to God-given desires by sin and will eventually lead to death.